 - Public & School Partnership (Americorps VISTA) Project

 The Exemplary Services Division offers an array of services to support inclusive communities and improve the lives of children, youth, adults and their families.
 The Division provides preservice and continuing interdisciplinary education and training to over 25 USU students every year.
 Our graduate assistantships, internships and student teaching experiences support the College’s efforts to provide outstanding teachers and human services professionals.

 Direct services at IDRPP ensure that individuals with disabilities and their families have access to the most innovative diagnostic and intervention practices in the field.
-Currently, the Division supports Up to 3 and Southeast Early Intervention programs, the Utah Assistive Technology Program, Stride Services, Child Care Nutrition Program, and the TOP Sports activities.
+Currently, the Division supports Up to 3 and South East Early Intervention programs, the Utah Assistive Technology Program, Stride Services, the Employability Clinic, the Child Care Nutrition Program, and the TOP Sports activities.
 The Division routinely has additional state and national grants and contracts critical to the advancement of exemplary services.

 Technical Assistance Division

 The Technical Assistance Division includes the Center for Technical Assistance for Excellence in Special Education (TAESE) and WebAIM (Web Accessibility In Mind).

 WebAIM provides a wide variety of services, but the goal is always the same—to expand the potential of the web for people with disabilities by empowering individuals and organizations to create accessible content.
 WebAIM staff provide training, consulting and evaluation services to organizations, and the WebAIM website also offers free and professional tools to help individuals and organizations understand the accessibility of individual web pages or entire websites.
 WebAIM has worked nationally and internationally, with government entities, education providers and fortune 500 companies.